Daniil Medvedev: Junior career

-2012–2013 would see Medvedev surge on the junior circuit as he won six titles between October 2012 and July 2013 which included four consecutive titles.
-He made his junior Grand Slam debut at 2013 Junior Wimbledon where he won his first round match against Hong Seong-chan but lost in the second round to 2nd seed Nikola Milojević.
+In 2012–2013 seasons, the young Russian had significant results on the junior circuit as he won six titles between October 2012 and July 2013, which included four consecutive titles.
+He made his junior Grand Slam debut at 2013 Junior Wimbledon, where he won his first round match against Hong Seong-chan but lost in the second round to 2nd seed Nikola Milojević.
+That tournament was his first time on a grass court.
 At the 2013 Junior US Open, he went into the tournament seeded 10th and made the third round where he lost to Johan Tatlot.

 Medvedev reached his career-high junior ranking of world No. 13 at the beginning of 2014 and went into the 2014 Junior Australian Open seeded 8th.
 He ended his junior career after a first round loss at 2014 Junior Wimbledon.

 Medvedev ended his junior career with an overall win–loss record of 109–43 and wins over several future stars including Alexander Zverev and Reilly Opelka.